 - Holding the steering wheel at the 9 and 3-o’clock positions

 - Keeping elbows close to the sides

 - Driving with the legs bent at a 90-degree angle as opposed to straight out

-Also, be aware of where your head rests.
+Also, be aware of where your headrests.
 You don’t want it too far forward or backward, but right in the middle.
 A helpful tip in upholding healthy posture is adjusting the mirrors to where you’re aligned.
-It forces drivers to have better positioning.
+It forces drivers to have a better positioning.
 Sustaining the best driving style is also key to a comfortable ride.
 Never sit on anything that can distribute weight unevenly.